-Our approach is local-to-global, recognising geometries from their local structure.
+Our approach to the proof of that characterization is local-to-global, recognising geometries from their local structure.
 Our second main result, Theorem 3.2, also stated in Section 3, is a new powerful local characterisation of a wide class of Lie incidence geometries.
-Section 4 provides us with the necessary local recognition results, which are interesting in their own right.
+The proof of Theorem 3.2 is the content of Section 4.

-After recalling some relevant earlier work on the second row in Section 5 we embark on 132 our proof in Section 6.
-In Section 6.1 we explain how the abstract varieties can be viewed 133 as parapolar spaces.
-In order to recognise the varieties, we study the embeddings of 134 parapolar spaces in projective space in Section 6.2.
-In fact we will show that, except in 135 two small cases, the abstract varieties are universal embeddings, meaning that all other 136 embeddings of a given variety are a quotient of it (cf. Proposition 6.7).
-We conclude 137 Section 6 with a result on point-residuals, which allows us to invoke the results of Section 138 5 and a formulation of standing hypotheses for the rest of the paper in Section 6.4.
-139
+After recalling some relevant earlier work on the second row of the FTMS in Section 5 we embark on our proof with the following general observations.
+In Section 6.1 we explain how the abstract varieties can be viewed as parapolar spaces.
+In order to recognise the varieties, we show in Section 6.2 that, except in two small cases, the varieties in the third row of the FTMS are the universal embeddings of the corresponding Lie incidence geometries, meaning that all other embeddings of a given variety are a quotient of it (cf. Proposition 6.7).
+We conclude Section 6 with a result on point-residuals, which allows us to invoke the results of Section 5.
+The actual characterisation is preluded by Section 6.4, where we formulate a standing hypotheses for the rest of the paper.
 We split the characterisation proof in three parts.

-(1) The case where the involved quadrics 140 have Witt index 2 (later on we refer to this case as the ovoidal case, see Definition 2.2) is 141 dealt with in Section 7 and concerns dual polar spaces (cf. Proposition 7.12).
-The proof 142 hinges on the fact that the point-residuals are Veronese representation of a projective 143 plane over a quadratic alternative division algebra, see Lemma 7.10, and in Theorem 7.1 144 we prove a new characterisation of these Veronese varieties by substantially relaxing one 145 of the axioms.
-(2) In Section 8 a generalisation of arguments on characterisation results 146 for $\mathscr{S}{1,2}(\mathbb{K})$ or $\mathscr{S}{1,3}(\mathbb{K})$ from [26] is carried out.
-Combined with the local recognition 147 results from Section 4 this leads to characterisations of the varieties in the conclusion 148 of Theorem 3.1: the Grassmannian embedding of $A{5,3}(\mathbb{K})$ in $\mathbb{P}^{19}(\mathbb{K})$ in Proposition 8.10, 149 the spinor embedding $\mathscr{H}{6}(\mathbb{K})$ of $\mathsf{D}{6.6}(\mathbb{K})$ in Proposition 8.11 and finally the exceptional 150 variety $\mathscr{E}{7}(\mathbb{K})$ related to $\mathsf{E}{7,7}(\mathbb{K})$ in Proposition 8.15.
-(3) We conclude the characterisation 151 result by eliminating the remaining parameter sets in Section 9.
-152
+- (1) The case where the involved quadrics have Witt index 2 (later on we refer to this case as the ovoidal case, see Definition 2.2) is dealt with in Section 7 and concerns dual polar spaces (cf. Proposition 7.12).
+The proof hinges on the fact that the point-residuals are Veronese representation of a projective plane over a quadratic alternative division algebra, see Lemma 7.10, and in Theorem 7.1 we prove a new characterisation of these Veronese varieties by substantially relaxing one of the axioms. - (2) In Section 8 a generalisation of arguments on characterisation results for S{1,2}(K) or S{1,3}(K) from [26] is carried out.
+Combined with the local recognition results from Section 4 this leads to characterisations of the varieties in the conclusion of Theorem 3.1: the Grassmannian embedding of A{5,3}(K) in P19(K) in Proposition 8.10, the spinor embedding H6(K) of D{6,6}(K) in Proposition 8.11 and finally the exceptional variety E7(K) related to E{7,7}(K) in Proposition 8.15. - (3) We conclude the characterisation result by eliminating the remaining parameter sets in Section 9.

-153 In our final Section 10 we construct the abstract varieties of the conclusion of Theorem 3.1.
-154 In fact we provide two constructions.
-Firstly, in Section 10.1 we consider the "quadratic
+In our final Section 10 we construct the abstract varieties of the conclusion of Theorem 3.1, as explained above in Subsection 1.3.